dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.11.0 introduces new improvements: Blockexplorer links, amounts now displayed in fiat, currencies, better RPC adapters.
+Version 2.11.1 is a bug-fix release.
+Additionally, the troubleshooting section of the accompanying PDF documentation has been expanded.

 == Donating ==

 This is a free plugin.

-The dashed-slug is a [heroic (or maybe foolish?) one-man effort](https://www.dashed-slug.net/dashed-slug/team/) against seemingly insurmountable coding complexities :-)
+The dashed-slug is a [heroic (or maybe foolish?) one-man effort](https://www.dashed-slug.net/dashed-slug/team/) against the odds :-)

 Showing your support helps the dashed-slug purchase the necessary coffee for designing, developing, testing, managing and supporting these and more quality WordPress plugins.